vlukjanenko/practical_test_server/readme.md

 - npm
 - Available connection to mongodb database
 ## How to run
+Open terminal in project directory and install dependencies with command
 ```
 npm install --only=prod
 ```
-Now you can run it with default application port 3000 and connection to mongodb in claud
+Now you can run it with default application port 3000 and connection to mongodb in cloud
 ```
 node index.js
 ```